ipfs/specs/IPIP/0388-routing-v1-multiple-routers.md

-# IPIP-0388: Routing v1 Multiple Routers
+# IPIP-0388: Routing HTTP API Support for Querying Multiple Routers

 <!-- IPIP number should  match its pull request number.
 After you open a PR,
 please update title and include an abbreviated title in the filename too: